saleel/blog/content/blog/email-wallet/index.md

 Users create an email wallet by sending email to Relayer with subject like `Create Account with CODE:0xababab11` where the last part after `CODE:` is the Account Key.

+Relayer registers new account for a user with a commitment like `hash(emailAddress, accountKey)`.
+Relayer uses this commitment to prove that email came from the same user later when the user sends an email with an operation. i.e, this commitment is an output of circuit that generate proof of email from user for an operation.
+See `AccountKeyCommitment` below.

 #### Account nullifier

-**Relayer creates an account for the user** in Core contract which deploys a account contract for the user.
+**The Relayer creates an account for the user** in Core contract which deploys a account contract for the user.
 Relayer need to produce a <ins>proof email from the user with AccountKey containing anywhere in email headers</ins>.

 To prevent relayer from creating multiple account for same email address, Relayer need to commit to user's email address and the account key.